 What are the four mistaken goals of behaviour according to Dreikurs?

-Rudolf Dreikurs identified four mistaken goals that drive disruptive behaviour: attention, power, revenge, and assumed inadequacy.
-Teachers can use these categories to diagnose why a pupil is acting out and provide more constructive ways for them to find a sense of belonging.
+Rudolf Dreikurs identified four mistaken goals that drive challenging behaviour: attention, power, revenge, and assumed inadequacy.
+Teachers can use these categories to diagnose why a learner is acting out and provide more constructive ways for them to find a sense of belonging.
 By identifying the specific goal, staff can respond with targeted strategies that address the root cause of the disruption.

 What are the benefits of Adlerian psychology for student engagement?